 “Holly Hobbie is the character that decorates so many American Greetings cards.
 She’s the old-fashioned girl dressed in calico with lace-up boots and an enormous sunbonnet.
 Her bonnet is so large that her face is usually completely hidden by it.” – The Tennessean (Nashville, Tennessee), December 7, 1978

-30+ vintage Holly Hobbie toys and activities from the seventies & eighties
+30+ vintage Holly Hobbie clothes, dolls, toys and crafts

 Who doesn’t love a little lass in calico?
 This sweet wall hanging and old-time outfit are easy-do Holly Hobbie patterns from Simplicity.